 How destiny brought two friends together in Goa

-Chapter 14: The chance meeting that made my final days unforgettable
+The chance meeting that made my final days unforgettable

 It’s March 2013, and after a transformative month in Goa, India, I’m ready to spend my last few days here alone before I fly to the next country on my list.
+Little did I know, I'm about to bump into a familiar face in the most unlikely of places.

 I woke to the sound of laughter and chatter drifting through the thin walls of my ground floor guesthouse room.
 Glancing at my phone, the glowing screen revealed it was 2am.